NCAR/gcmprocpy/docs/source/tiegcmpy/usage.rst

 Usage
 =====================================================================================

-tiegcmpy can be run in two modes: API and Command Line Interface (CLI).
+gcmprocpy can be run in two modes: API and Command Line Interface (CLI).

 Mode: API
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-tiegcmpy can be used in custom Python scripts or Jupyter notebooks.
+gcmprocpy can be used in custom Python scripts or Jupyter notebooks.

-Importing tiegcmpy
+Importing gcmprocpy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. code-block:: python

-    import tiegcmpy as ty
+    import gcmprocpy as gy

 Loading Datasets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~